minitwit-tdb/DevOps/report/SystemView.md

 ### Architecture of our system

-In this section we will discuss how our MiniTwit implementation works from a highlevel perspective, including its overall interaction with different systems.
+In this section we will discuss how our MiniTwit implementation works from a high level perspective, including its overall interaction with different systems.

 During the initial refactoring of MiniTwit we opted to use TypeScript as the coding language and Node.JS as an environment to execute the written code on a